what-a-fix/pure-php-test-skills/README.md

 ## Need extra information ?
 Questions about the project ? ...

 For any further question, contact me by email - 2m@whatafix.com

+# My solution

+For now, I just made this quick, functional and simple text-tagger.
+There's a lot of improvements to be done, but for this specific case it works fine.

+The textTagger method will scan the provided text for certain keywords, and when one is encountered, the associate tag will be added.
+We then keep only unique tags and sort the array before returning it.